ckuelker/quick-guide-en-us/Dev/HPC/taskset.md

 tags:
     - taskset
     - numactl
+commands:
+    - taskset
+    - numactl
+packages:
+    - util-linux

 ---

-The command `taskset` is used to set or get a process's CPU affinity.
-CPU affinity is a feature that allows you to bind or unbind processes to a particular central processing unit, or a range of CPUs.
+The `taskset` command is used to set or get the CPU affinity of a process.
+CPU affinity is a feature that allows you to bind or unbind processes to a particular CPU or range of CPUs.

 ## Installation

 ```bash
 aptitude install util-linux
 ```
 ## Usage

-### How To Get CPU Affinity Of A Process?
+### How Do I Get the CPU Affinity of a Process?

 Use the **PID** with the `-p` option to get the affinity mask.